kbuzard-SU/gradualism/2020_Summer_RA_Summary.md

 ## Special clarification

 * Some products have special properties that needs to be specifically specified, and usually these properties remain the same across different rounds.
+For example 304, in the original file, it specifies some additional condition or detailed rules to followed when deal with the tax rate, so we documented them in the "EXTRA".

 ## Different description